 Laser treatments often cause dehydration of the skin which can also contribute to an itch.
 In fact, any dry skin can produce itchy skin.
 It is important to apply a natural skin balm preferably with Vitamin E daily following treatment to help prevent this.
 The epidermis, our top layer of skin, has a lovely blood supply that we want to keep healthy.
 When the skin is too dry, these vessels can collapse and thereby become less effective for helping with cell renewal, thereby impeding recovery.

 For some people, the immune system can be over reactive and this itch may become quite intense.
 If moisturizing the area has not been able to provide relief, then consider oral antihistamines from a pharmacist.
 Anti-histamines usually improve the symptoms very quickly.
 Over the many years of providing tattoo removal treatments, we have also seen swelling and sometimes redness occurring not immediately but after many days following treatment.
 It indicated to us that the ink is starting to move away but the immune system is over responding in this person.
 Anti-histamines work very quickly for both of these side effects too.

 Follow after care instructions as discussed in your consultation.
 It is also important to notify your technician/clinician if you had a reaction to the tattooing process itself.
-This could indicate that you might have a high histamine response to the components of the ink itself.
+This could indicate that you might have a high histamine response to the components or ingredients of the ink itself.
 Hot drinks and hot water can be dehydrating too, so try and limit this for a few days.

 Post Care Treatment for Itching Skin